 After all, physical therapy is designed to help people of any age and any health conditions with a series of treatments for either specific injuries or general well-being, but it can provide other benefits to other areas of one’s life as well.
 That’s the message the staff at Above and Beyond Home Health Care wants community members to know.

-Physical therapists can connect with a client based on a recommendation from caregivers, the clients themselves, family members, other home health care staff, such as a visiting nurse, or perhaps the client’s medical provider.
+Physical therapists can connect with a patient based on a recommendation from caregivers, the patients themselves, family members, other home health care staff, such as a visiting nurse, or perhaps the patient’s medical provider.